Probabilistic Fixed Ballot Rules and Hybrid Domains: Probabilistic Fixed Ballot Rules and A Characterization

 \begin{remark}\rm A PFBR $\varphi: \mathbb{D}^n \rightarrow \Delta(A)$ is a well defined RSCF: Fix a preference profile $P \in \mathbb{D}^n$.
 First, for all $a_k \in A$, since $S(k+1, P) \subseteq S(k,P)$ and $[a_{k+1}, a_m] \subset [a_k, a_m]$, monotonicity ensures $\varphi_{a_k}(P) = \beta_{S(k,P)}([a_k,a_m]) - \beta_{{S}(k+1,P)}([a_{k+1},a_m]) \geq 0$.
 Next, it is clear that $\sum_{k = 1}^m\varphi_{a_k}(P) = \sum_{k=1}^m \big[\beta_{S(k,P)}([a_k,a_m]) - \beta_{{S}(k+1,P)}([a_{k+1},a_m]) \big]= \beta_{S(1, P)}([a_1, a_m]) = 1$.
 Moreover, if $r_1(P_1) = \dots =r_1(P_n) \equiv a_k$, we have $S(k,P) = N$ and $S(k+1, P) = \emptyset$.
 Then, ballot unanimity implies $\varphi_{a_k}(P) = \beta_{S(k,P)}([a_k, a_m]) - \beta_{S(k+1,P)}([a_{k+1}, a_m]) = 1$.
 Therefore, $\varphi$ satisfies unanimity.
 Last, the construction of a PFBR clearly indicates that it satisfies the tops-only property. $\Box$ \end{remark}

 \begin{remark}\rm \citet{EPS2002} introduced the class of PFBRs in the case of continuum of alternatives (for instance, the interval $[0,1]$ or the real line $\mathbb{R}$) and showed that a RSCF is unanimous and strategy-proof on the single-peaked domain if and only if it is a PFBR.
 The deterministic version of PFBRs can be obtained by additionally requiring the probabilistic ballots be degenerate, i.e., $\beta_S(a_k) \in \{0,1\}$ for all $S \subseteq N$ and $a_k \in A$.
 We refer to these DSCFs as \textbf{Fixed Ballot Rules} (or \textbf{FBRs}).\footnote{\citet{M1980} called these Augmented Median Voter Rules, while \citet{BGS1993} called these Generalized Median Voter Schemes.
-For an FBR, the subtraction form in Definition \ref{def:PFBR} can be reduced to a max-min form \citep[see Definition 10.3 in][]{NRTV2007book}. \citet{M1980} originally defined an augmented median voter rule in the min-max form, which can be equivalently translated to a max-min form.} \citet{M1980} also considered the case of continuum of alternatives and showed that on the single-peaked domain, a DSCF is unanimous, tops-only and strategy-proof if and only if it is an FBR.
-In the finite setting, it can be easily verified that a mixture of FBRs is a unanimous and strategy-proof RSCF on the single-peaked domain $\mathbb{D}_{\prec}$, and is a PFBR.
-Furthermore, \citet{PRSS2014} and \citet{PU2015} prove that the converse is also true. $\Box$ \end{remark}
+For an FBR, the subtraction form in Definition \ref{def:PFBR} can be reduced to a max-min form \citep[see Definition 10.3 in][]{NRTV2007book}. \citet{M1980} originally defined an augmented median voter rule in the min-max form, which can be equivalently translated to a max-min form.} \citet{M1980} also considered the case of continuum of alternatives and showed that on the single-peaked domain, a DSCF is unanimous, tops-only and strategy-proof if and only if it is an FBR. $\Box$ \end{remark}

 We provide an example to illustrate a PFBR.